 Your nasal bridge is the bony area at the top of your nose.
-If you have a low nasal bridge, that area is flat and does not protrude as would be considered normal.
+If you have a low nasal bridge, that area is flat and doesn’t protrude.
 The degree of flatness can vary depending on the person.

-A low nasal bridge is sometimes caused by infectious disease or genetic disorders.
-The underlying cause is usually determined and treated shortly after birth.
-An infant’s features are naturally underdeveloped at birth.
-Over time, his or her nasal bridge may acquire a more normal appearance.
+An infectious disease or genetic disorder can sometimes cause a low nasal bridge, which is also called saddle nose.
+The cause is usually determined and treated shortly after birth.
+A baby’s features are naturally underdeveloped at birth.
+Over time, their nasal bridge may acquire a more normal appearance.

-If you or your child has a low nasal bridge (also called saddle nose), the condition typically will not impair breathing.
+If you or your child has a low nasal bridge, the condition typically won’t impair breathing.
 You can have your nasal bridge reshaped by plastic surgery if its appearance bothers you.

 The underlying causes of a low nasal bridge are present at birth.
-They are usually diagnosed at or shortly after birth.
+They’re usually diagnosed at or shortly after birth.
 Underlying causes include genetic disorders, birth defects, and infectious disease.

 Abnormal genes that are passed from parents to their child cause genetic disorders.
-These disorders are not curable.
+These disorders aren’t curable.
 The following genetic disorders can cause a low nasal bridge.

-Cleidocranial dysostosis causes an individual’s skull and collarbone to develop abnormally.
-Some people with cleidocranial dysostosis may have a low nasal bridge.
+Cleidocranial dysostosis causes the skull and collarbone to develop abnormally.
+People with cleidocranial dysostosis may have a low nasal bridge.

 Williams syndrome is a developmental disorder that affects many areas of the body.
-It is caused by the deletion of genetic material from chromosome 7.
+It’s caused by the deletion of genetic material from chromosome 7.
 The deleted material includes more than 25 genes.

-People with Williams syndrome have mild to moderate intellectual disabilities, developmental delays, and distinctive facial features.
+Williams syndrome causes mild to moderate intellectual disabilities, developmental delays, and distinctive facial features.
 Williams syndrome also causes bone deformities like a low nasal bridge.

 Birth defects caused by fetal alcohol syndrome (FAS) may also cause a low nasal bridge.

-FAS is a group of birth defects that an infant may have if his or her mother drank alcoholic beverages during her pregnancy.
-The chances of FAS are highest if the mother drinks alcoholic beverages during the first trimester of her pregnancy.
+FAS is a group of birth defects that your child may have if you drank alcoholic beverages during your pregnancy.
+The chances of FAS are highest if you drink alcoholic beverages during the first trimester of your pregnancy.

 An infectious disease is caused by an acquired infection.
 Congenital syphilis can cause a low nasal bridge.
 Syphilis is a sexually transmitted infection (STI).
-If a pregnant woman has syphilis during her pregnancy, she can pass it to her child through the placenta.
+If you have syphilis during your pregnancy, you can pass it to your child through the placenta.
 This can also happen through contact with the vaginal canal during delivery.

 Congenital syphilis is a severe and potentially life-threatening infection in infants.
 Infants with congenital syphilis are treated with antibiotics to kill the infection.
 However, the treatment has a low success rate.

-If your doctor suspects that the shape of your child’s nose is caused by an underlying problem, he or she may order tests to detect genetic abnormalities or other health problems.
+If your doctor suspects that the shape of your child’s nose is caused by an underlying problem, they may order tests to detect genetic abnormalities or other health problems.
 Tests may include: